Azure-Samples/Azure-PostgreSQL-Resiliency-Architecture/README.md

   - **Impact** \
   In Azure Database for PostgreSQL Flexible Server, when you make changes to keys or permissions on the primary server, these changes are typically replicated to any read replicas automatically.
 This replication includes changes to roles, permissions, and other security settings.
 Read replicas typically provide near-real-time updates from the primary server, but heavy, persistent write activities can lead to increased replication lag and higher storage usage on the primary due to retained WAL files

-### Zonal Outage Protection
+### Zonal Protection
-Azure Database for PostgreSQL Flexible Server supports both zone-redundant and zonal models for high-availability configurations, providing automatic failover capabilities without any data loss during planned or unplanned events.

-- **Zone-Redundant:** Zone-redundant high availability deploys a standby replica in a different availability zone, enabling automatic failover to maintain service continuity.
-This configuration delivers the highest level of availability and requires configuring application redundancy across zones.

-Choose zone redundancy when you require robust protection against availability zone failures and when you can tolerate the associated latency between zones.
-The zone-redundancy model offers an uptime Service Level Agreement (SLA) of 99.99%.

-In both zone-redundant and zonal models, automatic backups are periodically performed from the primary database server, while transaction logs are continuously archived from the standby replica.
-If the region supports availability zones, backup data will be stored on zone-redundant storage (ZRS).
-In regions without availability zone support, backup data is stored on local redundant storage (LRS)
+Zonal protection: We offer an option to host your standby instance in a different zone than the primary instance.
+You can select this option from the availability zone section on the portal and choose from zones [1, 2, 3].
+This ensures that your instance is protected in case of a complete zonal outage.
+For example, if you select availability zone 1 for the primary instance, the standby instance can be chosen from either zone 2 or 3.
+Once you make this selection, the WAL server will be created in a zone that is different from both the primary and standby instances.

 - **Scenario:**
   In case of Zonal outage when its Planned like scale computing and scale storage happen on the standby first and then on the primary server.
 Currently, the server doesn't failover for these planned operations.
 In case of unplanned failover the standby becomes the new primary and then it creates a new standby in a different zone.